Galactic bars and active galactic nucleus fuelling in the second half of cosmic history: Summary and Conclusions

 \section{Summary and Conclusions}

 We investigated the role of galactic bars in fuelling AGN in disc-dominated galaxies up to $z\approx0.8$.
 Our analysis utilised a large, multi-wavelength catalogue from which we selected galaxies based on HSC-SSP $i$-band imaging \citepalias[][]{lamarcaDustPowerUnravelling2024}.
 We employed a Deep Learning model \citep[\texttt{Zoobot},][]{walmsley_zoobot_2023}, fine-tuned on Galaxy Zoo classifications, to identify strongly barred, weakly barred, and unbarred disc galaxies.
 AGN were selected via three independent methods (MIR colours, X-ray detections, and SED fitting with \texttt{CIGALE}), and their properties, specifically the AGN fraction ($f_{\rm AGN}(3$--$30\,\mu{\rm m})$) and accretion disc luminosity ($L_{\rm disc}$), were quantified.
 The impact of bars was assessed by comparing AGN incidence and properties in barred galaxies against carefully constructed redshift, stellar mass, and colour-matched unbarred control samples.
 We explicitly excluded major mergers from our primary analysis to isolate bar-driven secular processes, with their impact assessed separately.
+Our main findings can be summarised as follows: